 These techniques are pervasive in many T.V. shows and some popular books.
-For instance, The Dog Whisperer with Cesar Millan routinely alpha rolls, dominance downs">demonstrates alpha rolls, dominance downs and forced exposure to things that cause fear or aggression, and has depicted Millan restraining dogs or performing physical corrections in order to take valued possessions away from them.
+For instance, The Dog Whisperer with Cesar Millan routinely uses alpha rolls, dominance downs, and forced exposure to things that cause fear or aggression, and has depicted Millan restraining dogs or performing physical corrections in order to take valued possessions away from them.

 And like their previous bestselling books, Divine Canine by the Monks of New Skete focuses on correcting bad behaviors using choke chain and pinch collar corrections rather than proven non-aversive techniques.

 These sources attribute undesirable or aggressive behavior in dogs to the dog’s striving to gain social dominance or to a lack of dominance displayed by the owner.
 Advocates of this theory therefore suggest owners establish an “alpha” or pack-leader role.